Spacechild1/vstplugin/README.md

 2) 	cd into pd/ and type 'make'. in case the Makefile doesn't automatically find your Pd installation, you can provide the path to Pd explicitly with:
 	$ make PDDIR=/path/to/pd
-	type 'make install' if you wan't to install the library. you can choose the installation directory with
+	type 'make install' if you want to install the library. you can choose the installation directory with
 	$ make install PDLIBDIR=...

 SuperCollider:

-in order to use the VstPlugin.sc and VstPluginController.sc classes, you need to first build the VstPlugin UGen. on macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.
+in order to use the VSTPlugin.sc and VSTPluginController.sc classes, you need to first build the VSTPlugin UGen. on macOS/Linux you can use GCC or Clang, on Windows you have to use VisualStudio because MinGW builds don't seem to work for some reason.

 1) 	make sure you have CMake installed
 2) 	get the Steinberg VST2 SDK (same as with Pd, see above)
 3) 	get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider)
 4) 	cd into sc/ and create a build directory (e.g. build/)
 5) 	macOS/Linux: cd into the build directory and do

-	cmake -DCMAKE_BUILD_TYPE=RELEASE -DSC_PATH=/path/to/supercollider ..
+	cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=/install/path -DSC_PATH=/path/to/supercollider ..

+	you can change CMAKE_BUILD_TYPE from RELEASE to DEBUG if you want a debug build.
+	CMAKE_INSTALL_PREFIX would typically be your SuperCollider Extensions folder.
-	the SC_PATH variable must point to the folder containing the SuperCollider source code with the subfolders common/ and include/. you can change CMAKE_BUILD_TYPE to DEBUG if you want a debug build.
+	SC_PATH must point to the folder containing the SuperCollider source code (with the subfolders common/ and include/).

 	Windows: you have to tell CMake to generate a VisualStudio project (e.g. "Visual Studio 15 2017 Win64" for a 64 bit build) instead of a standard Unix makefile.
-	It's recommended to use the cmake-gui GUI application instead of the cmake command line tool.
+	It is recommended to use the cmake-gui GUI application to set the variables mentioned above.

-6) 	macOS/Linux: type 'make', Windows: open VstPlugin.sln with Visual Studio and build the project.
+6) 	macOS/Linux: type 'make', Windows: open VSTPlugin.sln with Visual Studio and build the solution.
-7) 	copy the /sc folder into your extensions folder and rename it to VstPlugin. move VstPlugin.scx / VstPlugin.so from sc/build/... to the top (next to the .sc files) and remove the build/ and src/ folders.
+7)	installation
+	macOS/Linux: type 'make install'
+	Windows: build the project 'INSTALL'